Debiased inference for a covariate-adjusted regression function: Asymptotic properties of the proposed methods

 The limiting variance of our estimator is the same as that of the local linear estimator proposed by \cite{Kennedy2016ptwisecte} up to the constant $V_{K,\tau}$.
 When $\tau = 0$, so that $h/ b \longrightarrow 0$, $V_{k,0} = \int K^2 = c_2^*$, which is the same as the constant in \cite{Kennedy2016ptwisecte}.
 Hence, in this case, the bias correction has no impact on the asymptotic variance of the estimator.
+However, we note that identifying the optimal rate of convergence of $h/b$ to 0 requires assuming additional smoothness of $\theta_0$.
 When $\tau > 0$, the asymptotic variance of our estimator is a constant factor larger than that of the local linear estimator.
 When $\tau = 1$, the constant simplifies to

 Therefore, if $\tau > 0$, our debiased estimator asymptotically reduces bias at the expense of variance.
 For the Epanechnikov kernel, $V_{K,1} = 1.25$, while $V_{K,0} = 0.6$.
 Hence, debiasing approximately doubles the asymptotic variance in this case.
 However, our variance estimator is consistent even when the bias estimator contributes to the asymptotic variance.
+We also note that our variance estimator is not a plug-in estimator of the asymptotic variance established in Theorem~\ref{thm:pointwise}, but is instead based on the estimated influence function of the smoothed and debiased parameter.
+This is analogous to the fixed-$n$ variance calculations of \cite{Calonico2018}.
+As in \cite{Calonico2018}, we expect this to improve the finite-sample coverage of our confidence intervals.
+This is explored more in numerical studies in Section~\ref{section:numerical}.

 We note that we can decompose the linear term as